Manaslu Circuit Trek

 For further details, go through the Nepal Trekking Permits and Fees Blog.

 To book your trek with us, you have to send a deposit of 10% of the total cost of the trek.
 Please also forward a copy of your passport, a passport-sized photo, and full flight details if and when available.
-For your convenience, you may forward the deposit to us online through our website.
+For your convenience, you may also forward the deposit to us online through our website.
 It is completely safe, and as soon as you make it, you will get an automatic receipt in your inbox.
 The rest of the payment can be paid upon arrival.

 If you have any questions, do not hesitate to contact us anytime.
 We are always ready to assist.